ehsanul/ehsanul.com/content/blog/brick.md

 globally optimal solution.
 That indicates that there should be a way to create a set of optimization passes that starts with the crude solution from a scaled heuristic and brings it closer to an optimal one, smoothing over some of the discretizations made while doing so.
-That's a future enhanced I'm interesting in pursuing.
+That's a future enhancement I'm interesting in pursuing.